net-lisias-kspu/ContractConfigurator/Behaviours.md

             // assumed.
 Otherwise, the path must be from GameData/ icon = thermometer

-            // The altitude of the waypoint.
+            // The altitude above the terraint of the waypoint.
+Note that an
+            // altitude of 0.0 means "on the ground".
             // Default: A random value between 0.0 and the atmosphere ceiling.
             // If there's no atmosphere, then always 0.0 altitude = 0.0